The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 Causation.
 ERPs can detect brain responses to specific stimuli with high temporal precision.
 By analyzing ERP waveforms, researchers can infer the causal relationship between stimuli presentation and neural activity.
 This capability allows psychologists to investigate the mechanisms underlying cognitive processes and behaviors, advancing our understanding of brain-behavior relationships and informing interventions for cognitive disorders.

-Invasive.
-ERPs require electrodes to be attached to the scalp, which can be uncomfortable for participants.
-The invasive nature of ERPs limits long-term monitoring and may deter some individuals from participating in studies.
-In psychology, invasive techniques like ERPs may restrict research participation and hinder the exploration of brain activity over extended periods, impacting the depth of understanding of cognitive processes and disorders.
+Inconvenience.
+While not invasive, many people find ERPs inconvenient and restrictive.
+It require electrodes to be attached to the scalp, which can be uncomfortable for participants.
+It involves sitting still and repetition of tasks.
+This may limit long-term monitoring and may deter some individuals from participating in studies.
+In psychology, techniques like ERPs may restrict research participation and hinder the exploration of brain activity over extended periods, impacting the depth of understanding of cognitive processes and disorders.

 Expensive.
 ERPs require minimal equipment and can be conducted using standard EEG setups.
 Compared to expensive neuroimaging techniques like fMRI or PET scans, ERPs offer a cost-effective option for studying brain function.
 The affordability of ERPs expands opportunities for researchers to conduct large-scale studies, facilitating greater access to brain research across diverse populations and settings in psychology.